foodnome/foodnome-static/README.md

 }
 ```

 ~~Important to Note: Please add the press items in reverse chronological order (newest at the front, oldest at the back.
-This is important because the newest press item will be featured in the hero in the Press page.)~~

-- I've added a `featured` property which indicates whether or not a press item is featured as the first article on the top of the press page.
+This is important because the newest press item will be featured in the hero in the Press page.)~~ **I've added a `featured` property which indicates whether or not a press item is featured as the first article on the top of the press page however, please still keep the newest press items at the front of the `press` array.**

 You can see the raw JSON file [here](https://raw.githubusercontent.com/foodnome/foodnome-static/master/press.json).